Alzheimer's disease (AD), one form of dementia, is a progressive, degenerative brain disease that affects memory, thinking, and behavior.

 Quartiles are calculated when data are available for at least 51 counties.

 Population - Rates are calculated using July 1 population estimates from the Florida Legislature, Office of Economic and Demographic Research which have been allocated by race based on information from the US Bureau of the Census.
-The population data for 2011-2021, along with rates affected by the population data, was updated on FLHealthCHARTS in November 2017.
 It is customary to periodically revise population estimates based on new information, such as a census or new mid-course census estimates for prior years.
-Revising these estimates ensures accurate accounting of the racial, ethnic, and gender distribution of the population.
+Revising these estimates ensures more accurate accounting of the racial, ethnic, and sex distribution of the population.
 These changes affect the population data and rates calculated for your community.

 When rates are per 100,000 population they are calculated using population estimates provided by the Florida Legislature, Office of Economic and Demographic Research.
 All age-adjusted rates utilize the Year 2000 Standard Population Proportion.